fridenmf/SimpleThreadModules/README.md

 Simple Java framework for easy managing of threads with capabilities of messaging between them.

-Look for examples in /src/com/friden/simplethreadmodules/examples
+Look for examples in /src/com/fridenmf/simplethreadmodules/examples

-In all examples in this readme I've excluded module.stop() just to make the code cleaner, but of course you can stop the modules to let your program terminate.
-Also you can start a module by a false constructor instead of true to not automatically start it, then you can start it later with module.start().
+I've excluded module.stop() from all examples in this readme just to make the code cleaner, but of course you can stop the modules to let your program terminate.
+Also, all examples will use 'true' as a parameter to the module constructor, which automatically starts the module after creation.
+By using 'false' instead, you can start it later with module.start().

-## Insallation (Instructions for Eclipse only at the moment)
+## Installation (Instructions for Eclipse only at the moment)

 Clone this repo, then open Eclipse.